ugolbck/AFCC/README.md

 - Syntactic features (POS tags...)
 - Discourse features (argumentation indicators...)

-## Machine Learning Models
+## Non-Neural Models

-We use scikit-learn for statistical models, SVMs and tree-based models.
-We use Keras (TensorFlow backend) for neural network models.

-All results are obtained on a validation set to determine the best set of features
+We use scikit-learn for statistical models, SVMs and tree-based models. _All results are obtained on a validation set to determine the best set of features_.

-### Non-Neural

 Most promising model for:

 - Multiclass:
-    RandomForest (~ 62% F1) (all features)
+    RandomForest (~ .62 F1) (all features)

 - Binary:
-    Logistic Regression (~ 78% F1) (all features)
+    Logistic Regression (~ .78 F1) (all features)

-### Neural Network

-We train a RNN model with and without attention mechanism.
-We use GloVe word embeddings pre-trained on Twitter with 200 dimensions.

-TODO:

-- Fine-tune and test on sample of data for preliminary results.

-## Feature Selection
+### Feature Selection

 To reduce the dimensionality and complexity of our models, we select the k-best features by using a **mutual information** or **chi square** algorithm (from scikit-learn).

 We experiment only on the best performing model from the previous experiments for both 4 classes and 2 classes classification.
 The goal is to see if we can reach optimal performance while using less features, therefore optimizing the model.

+## Neural Network Models

+We use Keras and TensorFlow for neural network models. _All results are obtained on a validation set to determine the best set of features_.

+We train a RNN model with and without attention mechanism.
+We use GloVe word embeddings pre-trained on Twitter with 200 dimensions.

+We also fine-tune some SOTA pre-trained models like BERT and XlNet and obtain our best results so far:

+- Multiclass:
+    * DistilBERT (~ .70 F1 and accuracy)
+    * BERT (~ .69 F1 and accuracy)
+    * XLNet (TBD)

+- Binary:
+    * DistilBERT (TBD)
+    * BERT (TBD)
+    * XLNet (TBD)

 ## Results and analysis